sastix/cms/README.md

 ## APIs explained

-Swagger has been integrated so you can easily find the available APIs and even try them.
+Swagger has been integrated so you can easily find the available APIs and try them.
 Follow this url after starting the server:
 - http://localhost:9082/swagger-ui.html

 Sastix CMS controllers: